apollographql/apollo-server/docs/source/federation/implementing.md

 On startup, the gateway will fetch the service capabilities from the running servers and form an overall composed graph.
 It will accept incoming requests and create query plans which query the underlying services in the service list.

-> If there are any composition errors, the `gateway` promise will be rejected with a list of [validation errors](/federation/errors/).
+> If there are any composition errors, the `createGateway()` promise will be rejected with a list of [validation errors](/federation/errors/).

 #### Gateway initialization
 The call to `createGateway()` returns a `Promise` which resolves to a `GraphQLService`.
 This is intended to be passed into the constructor of `ApolloServer`.
+It has two primary components:
 * The `schema` is the final, composed schema which represents all services.
 * The `executor` handles incoming requests.
 It uses the query planner to manage the various requests to our services that are necessary to construct the final result.